duhrer/duhrer.github.io/_posts/projects/2025-09-23-pico-cheatar.md

 Both the Adafruit and Waveshare units include a NeoPixel, which I'd like to use to give more feedback about the status (which key, chord, et cetera).

-Unfortunately, the [library I use for NeoPixel work on the Pico](https://github.com/martinkooij/pi-pico-adafruit-neopixels) (a C wrapper around the Adafruit Python library) is not well maintained, and doesn't work in my current build environment.
-Although I could probably go further down that hole and figure out why, the library hasn't been maintained in four years, and seems like it's basically holding me back.
+The [library I use for NeoPixel work on the Pico](https://github.com/martinkooij/pi-pico-adafruit-neopixels) is a C wrapper around an Adafruit Python library.
+Unfortunately, it's not well maintained and doesn't work in my current build environment.
+Although I could probably go further down that hole and figure out why, the library hasn't been updated in four years, and seems like it's basically holding me back.

 The demo code included on the [Waveshare wiki](https://www.waveshare.com/wiki/RP2350-USB-A) just writes its own PIO code to manage the light.
 Under the hood, the Adafruit Neopixel library does the same.
-So, the first thing I need to learn is a bit of [PIO](https://www.raspberrypi.com/news/what-is-pio/).
+So, it seems like the first thing I need to learn is a bit of [PIO](https://www.raspberrypi.com/news/what-is-pio/).

-Although there will likely be a little learning curve, this really seems like the way to go in the long term.
+Although there will likely be a little learning curve, I hope it'll make things easier in the long term, both in terms of having maintained code to rely on, and in terms of building my understanding of PIO for other projects.

 ### USB Host Issues